https://getcomposer.org/doc/01-basic-usage.md

 Den Dienst direkt erreichen Sie hier: http://plan.goettingen-research-online.de/.
 Probieren Sie es gerne aus.

-This article aims to provide an overview of designing a Continuous Integration/Continuous Deployment (CI/CD) pipeline in Git.
+Introduction: This article aims to provide an overview of designing a Continuous Integration/Continuous Deployment (CI/CD) pipeline in Git.
 The article highlights the importance of CI/CD pipeline in software development, and explains how it helps to automate and streamline the development process.
 By designing a CI/CD pipeline in Git, developers can ensure that their code is always up-to-date, tested, and ready for deployment.

 Step 1: Setting up Git Repository.
 The first step is to create a Git repository for the project.
 Developers can use either GitHub, GitLab or Bitbucket to create a Git repository but this article is based on GitLab.
 Once the repository is set up, developers can start committing their code to the repository.